crdietrich/meerkat/roadmap.md

 1. All on MicroPython website
 1. INA21x current chips - fork ina21x and refactor
 1. Atlas scientific - fork and refactor lighthouse i2c repos
-1. General NMEA gps - fork (pynmea2)[https://github.com/Knio/pynmea2] library
+1. General NMEA gps - fork [pynmea2](https://github.com/Knio/pynmea2) library
 1. CO2 sensors
-1. More specific using ADC
+1. Analog based sensors using ADC

 ## The name
-Meerkats are small animals from Africa that work in groups - kind of like hardware connected to a microcontroller.
+[Meerkats](https://en.wikipedia.org/wiki/Meerkat) are small animals from Africa that work in groups - kind of like hardware connected to a microcontroller.